Solar Energy Systems for Business own the electricity via by Net Metering

 What is Net Metering?

-Coming from Nth Degree Solar Energy from Grand Junction Colorado, I get asked a lot about net metering, and how it operates, so here are some concepts to ponder about net metering and power generation.
+Coming from Nth Degree Solar Energy from Grand Junction Colorado, I get asked a lot about net metering, and how it operates, so here are some concepts to ponder about net metering and generation.

 If you install a grid-tied photovoltaic PV system, it will generate electricity.
 When this electricity flow through the system, it runs the meter backwards, or unwinds the usage that spins it forward.